 - Use the body of your email as your cover letter and only attach your resume

-- Attach your cover letter to the email.
-That email should include a short introduction, and state you’re applying for the job and have attached your cover letter and resume
+- Attach your cover letter file to the email (in the same file format as your resume).
+In this case, your email should include a short introduction, and state you’re applying for the job and have attached your cover letter and resume

 Kylie-Ellis-Makeup-Artist-Cover-Letter.docx